Arunangshu-Das/End-to-End-spam-classification/README.md

 3. Update the MongoDB connection string:
    - Open the script file `spam_classification.py`.
    - Locate the line containing the `MongoClient` connection creation.
-   - Replace `'mongodb+srv://arunangshudas:kumkumdi@cluster0.pcgl6xx.mongodb.net/?retryWrites=true&w=majority'` with your own MongoDB connection string.
+   - Replace `url` with your own MongoDB connection string.

 4. Run the script: